-Last year, the high school Class of 2021 completed 4.8 percent fewer FAFSAs than the Class of 2020—about 102,000 fewer seniors.
+The high school Class of 2021 completed 4.8 percent fewer FAFSAs than the Class of 2020—about 102,000 fewer seniors.
 The pandemic undoubtedly played a role; with many schools employing remote learning, students had fewer

 interactions with teachers and counselors, and some students lacked access to a computer or the internet to complete the form.

 Even in a “normal” year, filling out the FAFSA can be intimidating.
 Here are some tips:

 Be prepared.
 You can save time by gathering needed documents before you start, including your Social Security number, W-2 forms from two prior years, a record of any untaxed income for two years prior, and documentation

 Speak up about changes.
 The 2023-24 FAFSA uses financial information from 2021.
 If your family’s financial picture has changed since then—maybe a parent lost a job due to the pandemic—you should complete the FAFSA and then contact